Imageomics/LatLonCover/README.md

 "As for the NON-AGRICULTURAL CATEGORIES in the CDL, we sample non-ag training and validation from the USGS National Land Cover Database (NLCD).
 The NLCD legend with category definitions is available at: https://www.mrlc.gov/data/legends/national-land-cover-database-2016-nlcd2016-legend.
 In the CDL we have added 100 to their code numbers (i.e. NLCD code 11 "Open Water" is code 111 in the CDL).
 The NLCD Cultivated Crops category is ignored for CDL purposes.
 We have also made the decision to merge NLCD "Grassland/Herbaceous" and NLCD "Pasture/Hay" into a single CDL category called "Grassland/Pasture" (CDL code 176)."
 [4]

 #### Combined Category Codes

-Every CropScape category was assigned to one combined "fineClass" and "courseClass" category.
+For the purpose of this effort, every CropScape category was assigned to *one* combined "fineClass" and "courseClass" category.
 "CDL SubGroup Categories" [CDL_subcategories.csv](cropScapeDocumentation/CDL_subcategories.csv).
 Column descriptions:
 * Codes = The CDL category identifier
 * Class_Names = CDL category name
 * courseClass = Code for group of CDL categories focused on grouping into 7 course scale categories.
 For example all crops were grouped into "A" indicating Agriculture.
 [Course subcategory code definitions](cropScapeDocumentation/CDL_subcategories_legendCrse.csv)
 * fineClass = Code for group of CDL categories focused on grouping into 18 fine scale categories.
 For example, forest course category was broken into finer classes such as "FD" Forest Deciduous and "FE" Forest Evergreen.
 [Fine subcategory code definitions](cropScapeDocumentation/CDL_subcategories_legendFine.csv)

+## Outcomes for this effort
+Outcomes from this repository reports proportions of areas within small and large bounding boxes that are designated as Agriculture, Barren, Developed, etc.

+* Refer to [CDL_subcategories.csv](cropScapeDocumentation/CDL_subcategories.csv) to learn exactly how cropscape CDL codes were grouped to create 8 course "subcategories".
+* Refer to  [Course subcategory code definitions](cropScapeDocumentation/CDL_subcategories_legendCrse.csv) to list the 8 groups.
+* Refer to the [Data dictionary](outputDataDictionary.txt) to list the variables created for provided lat-lon locations.

 ### References

 [1] iNatualist API.(n.d.). https://api.inaturalist.org/v1/docs/